 If the customer is eligible, uses the Pre-Employment Transition Services budget.
 For more information, refer to C-1300: Transition Services for Students and Youth with Disabilities.

-Step 5
+Step 5 – Any VR staff

 Prints the SA.
 (The printed SA must be signed by the issuer).